devkcud/VesperaFX/README.md

 	<img src="demo/demo.gif" alt="Shader Demo">
 </p>

-> This demo gif is low-res for size reasons.
-The actual shader looks crisp and
+> Btw, this GIF is actually an older version of the shader.
+The current one has
-> clean in-game.
+> way more features!

 <details>
 <summary><h3>Examples of shading</h3></summary>